timkuijsten/node-idb-readable-stream/README.md

 * @param {IDBKeyRange} opts.range - a valid IndexedDB key range
 * @param {IDBCursorDirection} opts.direction - one of "next", "nextunique",
     "prev", "prevunique"
-* @param {Boolean} opts.reopenOnTimeout=true - Automatically open a new
-    IndexedDB cursor if it times out.
-This can happen if the consumer is slower than this stream.
-Remember that every time a new cursor is opened it operates on a new snapshot of the database.
-This option is true by default.
+* @param {Boolean} opts.snapshot=false - Iterate over a snapshot of the database by opening only one cursor.
+This disables any form of back pressure to prevent cursor timeout issues.

 ## License